-These claims can arise from an slip and fall incident at home, to injuries encountered at the amusement park.
+These claims can arise from a slip and fall incident at home to injuries encountered at the amusement park.
 Again, these laws are relative to the state in which they are formed.
-Some states will only focus on the status of an injured visitor while others will focus on the condition of the property as well as the activities that the owner/visitor was taking part in before he met his injury.
+Some states will only focus on the status of an injured visitor.
+In contrast, others will focus on the unsafe condition of the property and the activities that the owner/visitor was taking part in before he met his injury.

-If you occupy a premise as a tenant, you am treated as an equal to your landlord, and thus any injury that arises on your premises will subject you to a possible lawsuit on the same.
+If you occupy a premise as a tenant, you are treated as an equal to your landlord, and thus any injury that arises on your premises will subject you to a possible lawsuit on the same.

 The Legal Status Of Visitors And Premises Liability

 A licensee enters your property as a social guest or for his own purpose.
 But the bottom line is that he must do so with your consent.
 Thirdly, a social guest is just someone who is welcomed into your property.
-And lastly, a trespasser is someone who gains access to your property without your consent, and in this case, they are agreeing that they shall be liable for their own injury if it occurs.
+And lastly, a trespasser is someone who gains access to your property without your consent, and in this case, they agree that they shall be liable for their own injury if it occurs.

-Children / Property And Premises Liability
+Children, Property And Premises Liability

 When Both Parties Are At Fault

 It’s always good to seek the services of a qualified attorney when it comes to matters of premises liability claims.
 That’s why we’re here to help you solve these problems in court.
-We will take you through the process, step by step, ultimately ensuring that you get the fairest compensation for your injury.
+We will take you through the process, step by step, ultimately ensuring that you get the fairest compensation for your bodily injury.

-Premises Liability Claims
+Most Common Types Of Premises Liability Claims